akuhara/MC3deconv/README.md

 ---

 ## Samples
-There are some sample data to test the program.
+There are some sample data, which may be useful for testing the program.

-### Sample1: Synthetic data
+*Sample1: Synthetic data

-### Sample2: Real OBS data
+*Sample2: Real OBS data

 ## Acknowledgments

-OBS data in sample 2 are collected by K. Nakahigashi and T. Yamada.
+Developing this package is supported by JSPS KAKENHI Grant Number JP17H06604.
+OBS data in the sample2 directory are collected by K. Nakahigashi and T. Yamada, under the program "Integrated Research Project on Seismic and Tsunami Hazards Around the Sea of Japan" of the Mistry of Education, Culture, Sports, Science and Technology (MEXT), Japan.
+This package uses a fortran program, mt19937.f90', which is an open code to generate random numbers distributed under the GNU General Public License version 2.
+A Program package, Parallel Tempering,